iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Inexact Proximal Point Method.md

 Substituting back, we obtain the claim that $\Vert x^{(k + 1)} - x^{(k)}\Vert \ge ((1 - \sigma)/2)\Vert \lambda_kw^{(k + 1)}\Vert$.
 By the assumption that $\sigma \in [0, 1)$, we had that $b = (1 - \sigma)/2 > 0$.
+This weaker condition is the relative error condition in the KL Convergence framework.

 ---